yanda-wang/MRSC/README.md

 # Codes

+DataProcessing: preapre datasets that are required to run MRSC

 Networks: basic components of the model, including the encoder, decoders based on sum based coverage and GRU based coverage.

 GRUCoverOptim.py: hyper-parameters tuning for GRU based coverage model